NikolaVetnic/ABAP_Reference/Snippets_BC400_En_Col18/LearningAssessment.md

 Global classes are maintained with a special tool called the Class Builder.
 Read more in the lesson, Using Local Classes, Task: Local Classes, in the course BC400 (Unit 4, Lesson 8) or TAW10 Part I (Unit 10, Lesson 8).

 To define an instance method in a local class, as opposed to the static method, the `METHODS` statement is used instead of `CLASS-METHODS`.
 Read more in the lesson, Using Local Classes, Task: Syntax for Static Methods, in the course BC400 (Unit 4, Lesson 8) or TAW10 Part I (Unit 10, Lesson 8).

+## Unit 5

+The statement, `MOVE-CORRESPONDING`, copies the content of the source structure to the target structure, one component at a time.
+In this case, only those components that are available under the same name in both the source structure and the target structure are considered.
+All other components of the structures remain unchanged.
+Read more in the lesson, Using Structured Data Objects, Task: Use of Structured Data Objects, in the course BC400 (Unit 5, Lesson 1) or TAW10 Part I (Unit 11, Lesson 1).

+Use the `TYPES` statement to define local structure types.
+Read more in the lesson, Using Structured Data Objects Task Definition of Structures with Local Types, in the course BC400 (Unit 5, Lesson 1) or TAW10 Part I (Unit 11, Lesson 1).

+The required specifications in the definition of an internal table are: Line type, Primary key, Table kind.
+Read more in the lesson, Using Internal Tables, Task: Properties of Internal Tables, in the course BC400 (Unit 5, Lesson 2) or TAW10 Part I (Unit 11, Lesson 2).

+`APPEND` appends the content of a structure to an internal table, and this operation can only be used with standard tables.
+Read more in the lesson, Using Internal Tables, Task: Statements for Accessing Single Records of Internal Tables, in the course BC400 (Unit 5, Lesson 2) or TAW10 Part I (Unit 11, Lesson 2).